thaithcock/SiteTextRanker/README.md

 # SiteTextRanker

 Receives a URL and outputs the top 25 most common words in the page.
-Takes the to hit as the one and only parameter.
+Takes the url as the one and only parameter.

 ## Assumptions made: